-With a bit of photographic know-how, a half-decent DSLR and a sprinkling of art-direction flair, there's no reason why you can't shoot pro-quality images of your print work that will do them justice on screen.
+With a bit of photographic know-how, a half-decent DSLR or compact camera (see our best cameras list) and a sprinkling of art-direction flair, there's no reason why you can't shoot pro-quality images of your printed works that will do them justice on screens and online portfolios.

 "Don't worry if you're not the most skilled photographer or don't have the best camera on the market," advises photographer Neil Watson.